Hypothesis Testing For Network Data in Functional Neuroimaging: Characterization of Spaces of Networks

 \subsection{Extensions: Implications of constraints on network topology}

 In ending this section, we note that our definition of a `space of networks' is intentionally minimal in lacking constraints on the topology of the networks.
 However, one of the most fundamental results that has emerged from the past 20 years of complex network research is the understanding that real-world networks typically (although not exclusively) tend to possess a handful of quite marked structural characteristics.
 Examples include sparseness (i.e., number of edges scaling like the number of vertices), heavy-tailed degree distributions, and the presence of cohesive subgraphs (a.k.a.~communities).
 See chap.~8 in \citet{Newman2010}, for example, for details and a more comprehensive summary.
+In the context of neuroimaging, it can be expected that the networks of interest will be sparse, due to a trade-off between wiring cost and topological complexity \citep{Bullmore2012}.
 Importantly, this fact suggests that the appropriate differential or metric measure geometry of the `space of all networks' -- or, more formally, the space of Laplacians corresponding to such networks -- depends on the constraints imposed on these networks/Laplacians.